 APPROACHES TO THERAPY ~ SEE

 'ABOUT COUNSELLING & PSYCHOTHERAPY'

 (link to this ~ top left of page)

 FOR OTHER THERAPISTS & ORGANISATIONS

-Supervision and consultations offered for psychotherapists
+I used to provide supervision and consultations offered for psychotherapists

-Supervision and consultations provided on Attachment Theory
+I used to provide supervision and consultations provided on Attachment Theory

 currently developing further applications of Attachment Theory and its human face for psychotherapy

 POST-TRAUMATIC STRESS DISORDER